-As a side note, indicator lights can also be wired to glow yellow.
+As a side note, indicator lights purchased from Designed Security, Inc. can also be wired to glow yellow.
 If desired, this can be used instead of red with the unused white wire on the light's cable to indicate to pedestrians they require credentials to enter.
 This is especially handy for multi-lane installations in which some directions are "no passage" instead of "controlled passage".
 Likewise, green lights can also be wired to a red light output to constantly glow green to indicate "free passage".